 We offer a complete sharpening service for all types of scissors.

-First we check the scissors-who made them-country of origine-and eyeball them for any obvious damage.
-We open and close them and do a cut test, this tells us a lot.
+First we check the scissors; who made them; country of origin; and eyeball them for any obvious damage.
+Opening and closing them and doing a cut test, also tells us a lot.
+The following is included in your professional scissor sharpening and service:

-- We balance the scissor and check the set.
+- Balancing the scissor and checking the set.

-- We sharpen the scissor using a diamond wheel.
+- Sharpening the scissor using a diamond wheel by Wolff Industries.

-- We clean & wax/lubricate the scissor and test it again.
+- Clean & wax/lubricate the scissor and test it again.

 Chipping in, Point Cutting, Slicing and Texturising will all become effortless.